 David Jacobs joined the lineup in December of that year with Storm Force.
 Cerasini and Whitman contributed one more novel each in 2008, after which Jacobs would finish out the series with its last two novels, released at yearly intervals in April 2009 and 2010.

-Like the show itself, the Declassified novels mimic the show’s setup, translating the format to the written word with one chapter covering (more or less) one hour of the 24-hour day.
-Almost all of the novels are set prior to the events of the 24‘s first season.
+Like the series itself, the Declassified novels mimic the show’s setup, translating the format to the written word with one chapter covering (more or less) one hour of the 24-hour day.
+Almost all of the novels are set prior to the events of 24‘s first season.
 As such, they offer opportunities for the authors to showcase characters seen only in the early seasons (a significant number of whom met untimely fates as the show went on).
 The lone exception is David Jacobs’ Storm Force, which is set between the events of Seasons Three and Four.
 As such, a deep knowledge of the show isn’t necessarily essential to understanding or enjoying any of the books.
 In fact, they function very well as a sort of 21st century successor to the heyday of “Men’s Adventure” books from the 1970s/80s/90s.
 You know, Mack Bolan (The Executioner), Remo Williams (The Destroyer), and so on.
 Hardcore 24 fans will be pleased to note that all eleven novels fit into Jack Bauer’s trusty messenger bag with room left over for fifty or sixty magazines of ammo for his pistol.

 After the TV series ended in the spring of 2010, the 24 brand went mostly quiet for the next few years.
 This included tie-ins, with the last of the Declassified novels, Death Angel, published in April 2010.
 Likewise, comics also dried up, with the last of those being published in early 2008.
 In the show continuity and at the conclusion of “Day 8,” Jack Bauer was on the run from pretty much every law enforcement entity on the planet.
 It would be four years before fans found out what he’d been up to with the Live Another Day event series.
 With the revival came the promise of new tie-in material.